Skip to main content

 Progesterone has a particularly powerful and direct impact on sleep.
 When taken orally as micronized progesterone, it is converted in the body into a neurosteroid called allopregnanolone.
 This metabolite has a potent calming effect on the nervous system.
 It works by enhancing the activity of GABA, the body’s primary inhibitory neurotransmitter.
 This is a similar mechanism to many prescription sleep aids, but it is achieved through a bioidentical hormone, restoring a natural physiological process.

-Clinical studies have shown that nightly oral progesterone can significantly improve in menopausal women.
+Clinical studies have shown that nightly oral progesterone can significantly improve sleep quality in menopausal women.
 It helps reduce the time it takes to fall asleep, decreases nighttime awakenings, and can increase the amount of time spent in deep, slow-wave sleep.

-By addressing both the anxiety-related component of insomnia and the physiological need for deep sleep, is a cornerstone of improving long-term sleep health in women.
+By addressing both the anxiety-related component of insomnia and the physiological need for deep sleep, progesterone therapy is a cornerstone of improving long-term sleep health in women.
 For women with a uterus, progesterone is also essential for protecting the uterine lining when taking estrogen.

 Oral micronized progesterone helps restore deep sleep by producing a calming metabolite that supports the brain’s natural relaxation pathways.